TheRacingLion/Discord-SelfBot/README.md

 - `mentionNotificator` (if you want to have your mentions notified)
   + `inConsole` (as a log to console)
   + `inNotificationChannel` (as a message sent to the notification channel)
+  + `logBlockedUsers` (if you want users you blocked to be logged or not)
 - `eventNotificator` (if you want to have events like guild creations, or friend requests notified)
   + `inConsole` (as a log to console)
   + `inNotificationChannel` (as a message sent to the notification channel)
 - `notificationChannelID`, if you set `inNotificationChannel` to `true` at least once, the channel ID to make notifications in
 - `defaultEmbedColor` is the hex color code for the default color for embeds
 - `deleteCommandMessages` if command messages and error messages should be deleted after a bit
+- `deleteCommandMessagesTime` if you do want the command messages deleted, this is the time the bot should wait before doing it (in milliseconds)

 #### `games.json`